humanmade/altis-cloud/docs/afterburner.md

 Should the Redis server disconnect or be unavailable for a period, the local cache will be cleared to prevent data race conditions.

-## Installation

-To enable Afterburner, contact [Altis Cloud Support](https://dashboard.altis-dxp.com/#/support) and ask for it to be enabled for your instance.